-The Illinois estate tax is imposed on a decedent's estate before distribution to the heirs.
-Until 2003, the amount of this tax was equal to the "state tax credit" allowed by the Internal Revenue Code against each estate's federal estate tax liability (if any); if there was no federal estate tax liability, there was no Illinois estate tax liability.
-But Congress had amended the Code in 2001 to phase out that credit over the following 4 years, which would effectively have eliminated Illinois' estate tax by 2005.
-In 2003 the General Assembly responded by 'decoupling' the Illinois estate tax from the federal tax, restoring it to its levels before the 2001 change.
-But the General Assembly did follow Congress' 2001 changes in one respect: It allowed the maximum estate that can pass free of Illinois estate tax (formerly \$1 million) to rise to \$1.5 million in 2004 and \$2 million in 2006.
+The Illinois estate tax is imposed on a decedent's estate before distribution to heirs.
+Until 2003, the amount of this tax was equal to the "state tax credit" allowed by the Internal Revenue Code against each estate's federal estate tax liability if any.
+An estate too small to have federal estate tax liability also had no Illinois estate tax liability.
+But a 2001 federal law phased out the federal credit over 4 years, which would effectively have ended Illinois' estate tax by 2005.
+The General Assembly responded in 2003 by 'decoupling' the Illinois estate tax from the federal tax, making it what it would have been if the 2001 change had not taken place.
+But in place of the former credit for state death taxes, the Internal Revenue Code now allows any state death tax paid on the estate of a person dying after 2004 to be deducted from the estate before federal estate tax is applied to it-which is similar to the deduction of state income taxes paid in calculating federal taxable income.

+The General Assembly did follow Congress in one respect, by allowing the maximum estate that can pass free of Illinois estate tax (formerly \$1 million) to rise to \$1.5 million in 2004 and 2005, and \$2 million in 2006-2008.